-If you still have a complaint involving a warranty dispute, you may wish to contact the Better Business Bureau (BBB) AUTO LINE program (U.S. only).
+If you still have a complaint involving a warranty dispute, you may wish to contact the Dispute Settlement Board (U.S.).

 In some states (in the U.S.) you must directly notify Ford in writing before pursuing remedies under your state's warranty laws.
 Ford is also allowed a final repair attempt in some states.